KarlMae/Avalanche-Homework/README.md

 Written using Selenium and Cucumber.
 Works with chrome and firefox.
 Just have to change the browser property in pom.xml

+To run it, have the frontend and backend application running and run CucumberRunnerTest.

+Supports Chrome version 74.

 Base is cloned from
 https://github.com/bo32/spring-cucumber-selenium-sample